Nowado/fastapi-react-boilerplate/README.md

 Setup your (Postgres) database and adjust .env/.env.dev parts that describe databse connection.
 You may keep your data in /data, but be sure to add the folder to gitignore.
 You probably want to take a look at .env and .env.dev files in general, but that's the minimum.

+Following instruction assumes Compose V2, but you *should* be able to run in 1.3+ with little to no changes to the repo itself.

-**For development**  `docker-compose --env-file .\.env.dev up` should start your project.
+**For development**  `docker compose --env-file .env.dev up` should start your project.
 In order to avoid rebuilding everything after every change point your IDE to frontend and app containers.

 **For production**  Edit .env to attach your domain.
 You may want to uncomment `#- "--certificatesresolvers.myresolver.acme.email={EMAIL}@${DOMAIN}.com"
-` in docker-compose.yml and edit EMAIL var for Let's Encrypt notifications.`docker-compose --env-file .\.env up` should start your project.
+` in docker-compose.yml and edit EMAIL var for Let's Encrypt notifications.`docker compose --env-file .env up` should start your project.

 ## That's all